alexzielenski/Opee/README.md

 ### Notes

-Opee modifies the Foundation.framework binary which is very dangerous business.
-It tries to do its best to stay safe but sometimes there may be hiccups. **If you want or need to uninstall Opee do not remove it**.
-It first needs to be removed frmo foundation.
-Instead try one of the following options:
+Opee modifies the Foundation.framework binary which is very tricky business.
+It tries to do its best to stay safe but sometimes there may be hiccups. **If you want or need to uninstall Opee do not simply remove its dylib**.
+It first needs to be removed from its hooks in Foundation.
+Instead, try one of the following options to restore functionality of your system:

-1. Opee is disabled in Safe Mode.
+1. **Opee is disabled in Safe Mode**.
 Try booting with the argument `-x` or by holding down the Shift key and then run the below command.
 2. If you are booted, try running in Terminal:

 		sudo optool restore -t /System/Library/Frameworks/Foundation.framework